Designing and Scaling Research-Informed Academic Systems

 • Co-directing a fully digital national Reading of approximately 400 secondary and postsecondary educators

-• Designing governance and performance frameworks for national educator committees, formalizing accountability and decision-making systems
+• Designing governance and performance frameworks formalizing accountability and decision-making at scale

 • Developing internationally adopted curriculum frameworks and professional learning models